mxento/Big-Data-Dictionary/big-data-dictionary.md

 ## NoSql key-value stores:

-**MongoDB** : One of the most popular commercial nosql vendors.
+**MongoDB** : One of the most popular commercial NoSql vendors.
 It's got tech support that large enterprises needs.
 <https://www.mongodb.com/>

 **Cassandra** : Most reliable and super scalable data store of key-values.
 Structured data across many commodity servers, and no single point of failure.
 Columar too.
 Supposed to be pain to change the stucture.